Independent and Private School 11 Plus Exams

 Independent Schools are sometimes difficult to understand for parents who have not been associated with them before.
-That many parents might choose an Independent School over say a Grammar School even though they have to work really hard to afford the fees seems odd to some, but natural to others.
+The idea that many parents might choose an Independent School over say a Grammar School even though they have to work really hard to afford the fees seems odd to some, but natural to others.

 Why for some parents an Independent School is first choice

 The reasons are not solely academic (although most Independent Schools offer excellent teaching and academic facilities).
 For most parents the reason they select an Independent School is for the completeness of the education it provides.
 In a recent survey these were the top five reasons parents chose to send their children to an Independent School over and above the academic side:

 1/ Completeness of the education – Good work habits for life, manners, confidence.

 2/ Ambition – The belief that the schools help foster high ambitions (through what they deliver educationally, what they expose children to and the mix of families present at the school).